 Camera Tip #13: Your camera craves customization

 Most higher end DSLRs (anything other than Canon Rebels and Nikon D3100s) give you the option of customizing what the buttons on your camera do.
 If you find yourself constantly going through the menus to do some things, you can customize your camera buttons to do that operation for you.
 Spend 10 minutes with your camera manual and you'll have a much easier time shooting in the field.
 This is how many sports and wildlife photographers do “back button autofocus.”

-If you enjoy reading the photography tips I write here on Improve Photography and want to be a part of the Improve Photography community, sign up for the email photography tips newsletter by entering your first name and email in the box on the right of the page near the large red arrow.
-Also, make sure to LIKE Improve Photography on facebook!
+If you enjoy reading the photography tips I write here on Improve Photography and want to be a part of the Improve Photography community, join our Facebook Group!

 Disclaimer: Improve Photography is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com